- The history of creation of the Memorial Complex «Brest Hero-Fortress»

 - The sculptural composition «To the Heroes of the Border, Women and Children, who Stepped into Immortality with Courage»

-- Major repairs and restoration of the memorial's venues
+- Major repair and restoration works

 The Central Committee of the Byelorussian Communist Party approved numerous proposals to build a war memorial in the Brest fortress, celebrating the 20th anniversary of the liberation of the Soviet Byelorussia.
 People in the entire Soviet Union collected funds for the purpose.